-All public hearings (whether in-person, virtual, or hybrid) will be held at a time and accessible location convenient to potential and actual beneficiaries, and with accommodations for persons with disabilities and LEP persons.
-If the hearing is conducted virtually, the hearing will allow questions in real time for all attendees.
+Both public hearings (whether in-person, virtual, or hybrid) were held at a time and accessible location convenient to potential and actual beneficiaries, and with accommodations for persons with disabilities and LEP persons.

-DLG has decided to hold two public hearings:
+DLG held two public hearings:

-One public hearing will be held in Western Kentucky at the Purchase Area Development District office at 1002 Medical Drive, Mayfield KY 42066 on November 3, 2022 at 5 p.m. central time.
+• One public hearing was held in Western Kentucky at the Purchase Area Development District office at 1002 Medical Drive, Mayfield KY 42066 on November 3, 2022 at 5 p.m. central time.
+Ten people attended in person with five people joining via Webex.

-One public hearing will be held in Eastern Kentucky at the Kentucky River Area Development District office at 941 North Main Street, Hazard KY 41701 on November 1, 2022 at 5 p.m. eastern time.
+One public hearing was held in Eastern Kentucky at the Kentucky River Area Development District office at 941 North Main Street, Hazard KY 41701 on November 1, 2022 at 5 p.m. eastern time.
+Eleven people attended in person with six people joining via Zoom.